By Dr. Dennie Palmer Wolf and Colleagues

 by Abigale Franco and Dennie Wolf

-A summary of a recently published, NEA-funded research project, using the example of Carnegie Hall’s NYO2, to examine the long-term consequences of building a youth orchestra designed to reflect the contemporary United States.
+This summary describes a recently published, NEA-funded research project, using the example of Carnegie Hall’s NYO2.
+We examine the long-term consequences of building a youth orchestra designed to reflect the contemporary United States.

 Re-Tooling the Trade